HOW IT HAPPENED - ANTI- DOORING 'DUTCH REACH' MEME GONE VIRAL

 A writer for Outside Online Magazine Ben Fox based in Santa Fe read the Globe story online, and pitched it to his editors.
 Of its own initiative, unbeknownst to the Project, Outside Online editors and videographer Marie Sullivan of an afternoon produced Outside's "The Dutch Reach - Safe For Work" video (9/19/16).
 Their video went viral, garnering over one million views in one month!
 Two weeks later, Marco Werman of WGBH & PRI/BBC World Service's The World produced a radio interview with the Dutch Reach Project's founder and distributed it to hundreds of stations across North America, linking to the video in its online/archived edition.
 The broadcast was soon relayed to Europe and beyond.

-In mid November, Canadian Member of Parliament Joel Lightbound took to the floor and called upon Canadian citizens to re-train themselves this winter in using the Dutch Reach in time for the return of spring bicycling.
+In November 2016, Canadian Member of Parliament Joel Lightbound took to the floor and called upon Canadian citizens to re-train themselves this winter in using the Dutch Reach in time for the return of spring bicycling.
 He spoke movingly of the death of his good friend by a dooring in August 2015 while working on Lightbound's campaign.
 He displayed, and is now distributing bilingual stickers to constituents based on the Dutch Reach Project's homepage line drawing.
 Prime Minister Justin Trudeau endorsed Lightbound's campaign by re-tweeting his graphic call to action.

 AND WHY IT'S HAPPENING